 On the desktop, folders appear in alphabetical order first; files appear alphabetically after folders.

 Choose what you want to search by default when you use the search field in Finder windows.
 You can search your entire Mac, the folder that’s currently open, or the scope you specified the last time you searched in a Finder window.

-For even more ways to customize Finder windows, see Customize the Finder toolbar and sidebar.
+For even more ways to customise Finder windows, see Customise the Finder toolbar and sidebar.